You should not build your own authentication

 And that’s all

-As you can see, the setup was really straightforward.
-We were able to save a lot of our time.
-The situation could be more complicated if we wouldn’t like to host our application on Firebase.
+As you can see, the setup was straightforward.
+We were able to save a lot of time.
+The situation could be more complicated if we didn’t want to host our application on Firebase.
 Our idea from the beginning was to prepare a simple base for future articles.

 We didn’t exhaust the topic of authentication in this article.
-But at least for now, we don’t plan to explore authentication deeper.
+But for now, we don’t plan to explore authentication any deeper.

 Maybe you have some good or bad experiences with any authentication solution in Go?
 Please share in the comments, so all readers can profit from that! 👍

-In this series we would like to show you how to build applications that are easy to develop, maintain, and fun to work with in the long term.
+In this series, we would like to show you how to build applications that are easy to develop, maintain, and fun to work with in the long term.
 Maybe you’ve seen examples of Domain-Driven Design or Clean Architecture in Go.
-Most of them are not done in a really pragmatic way that works in the language context.
+Most of them are not done in a pragmatic way that works within the language context.

-In following articles, we will show patterns that we successfully use in teams that we lead for a couple years.
-We will also show when applying them makes sense, and when it’s over-engineering or CV-Driven Development.
-I’m sure that it will force you to rethink your point of view for these techniques. 😉
+In following articles, we will show patterns that we have successfully used in teams we’ve led for a couple of years.
+We will also show when applying them makes sense and when it’s over-engineering or CV-Driven Development.
+I’m sure that it will make you rethink your point of view on these techniques. 😉

 That’s all for today.
 The next article will be available in 1-2 weeks.
-Please join our newsletter, if you don’t want to miss that! 😉
+Please join our newsletter if you don’t want to miss it! 😉

 comments powered by Disqus